Shipping attacks off Dover and Swanage.

 Main Activity:

-At about 1500 hours, Ju 87 Stuka dive-bombers of IV/LG 1, escorted by Bf 109s of III/JG 3 and II/JG 51, were despatched to attack the convoy codenamed BOOTY off Eastbourne.
-They were intercepted by Hurricanes from Nos.
-151 and 615 Squadrons along with Spitfires from No. 610 Squadron.
-One Stuka and one Bf 109 were shot down.
-Another Bf 109 was badly damaged and crash-landed at Wissant.
-A Hurricane was also lost.
-During the attack, the vessel SS Island Queen (779 tons) was sunk and several other ships were damaged.
+At approximately 1500 hours, Ju 87 Stuka dive-bombers from IV/LG 1, escorted by Bf 109s of III/JG 3 and II/JG 51, launched an attack on the convoy codenamed BOOTY off the coast of Eastbourne.
+Hurricanes from Nos.
+151 and 615 Squadrons, supported by Spitfires from No. 610 Squadron, were scrambled to intercept the raid.
+In the intense engagement that followed, one Stuka and one Bf 109 were shot down, while another Bf 109 was heavily damaged and forced to crash-land at Wissant.
+The RAF suffered the loss of a Hurricane.

 German Losses